justindepierro/boxcall/BULLETPROOF_DATABASE_ROADMAP.md

   ON team_members(team_id, is_active)
   WHERE is_active = true;

--- Partitioning strategy for high-volume tables
+-- ✅ DESIGNED - Partitioning strategy for high-volume tables (Phase 3)
 CREATE TABLE plays_partitioned (LIKE plays INCLUDING ALL) PARTITION BY RANGE (created_at);